Computer Science Curriculum Intent

 - Responsible citizens who make a positive contribution to society

-In order to enable pupils to achieve these goals, the ICT department will aim to:
+In order to enable pupils to achieve these goals, the Computing department will aim to:

-- Provide pupils with ICT opportunities that develop within them a sense of enjoyment and achievement
+- Provide pupils with opportunities that develop within them a sense of enjoyment and achievement

-- Develop pupils' recognition that ICT is an essential skill for life
+- Develop pupils' recognition that computational thinking is an essential skill for life

 - Develop pupils' ICT capability; technical skills and techniques, understanding to apply these skills purposefully, safely and responsibly in learning, everyday life and employment

-- Provide pupils access to a broad, balanced, relevant, dynamic and motivating ICT curriculum that ensures suitable progression paths from entry in KS3 to KS4 and beyond.
+- Provide pupils access to a broad, balanced, relevant, dynamic and motivating computing curriculum that ensures suitable progression paths from entry in KS3 to KS4 and beyond.